hadzicni/vaeder/README.md

 - Support for Android, iOS, Web, Windows, macOS and Linux
 - Switch between Celsius and Fahrenheit
 - View a 5 day forecast
+- Swipe horizontally to access the forecast page

 ## Requirements
 - Flutter SDK 3.8 or higher